duchuycao15/moticationQuotes/README.md

 This seamless, personalized source of motivation is not only a quick fix for my own moments of doubt, but also a friendly hub that anyone can revisit to stay focused and inspired 🚀❤️.

-That’s the story behind why I built this site—so motivation is just a click away! 🌈👍
+That’s the story behind why I built this site for motivation is just a click away! 🌈👍